 - Gather atlases, road maps, and any other useful travel resources for class use.

-- Copy the Calculating Vacation Costs (PDF) to a transparency for overhead display (optional)
+- Optional: Make a transparency copy of Calculating Vacation Costs (PDF) for overhead display.

-Step 3: Allow two class periods to complete the performance event.
+Step 4: Allow two class periods for students to complete the activity.

-Step 4: Students submit the Calculating Vacation Costs Worksheet for a grade.
+Step 5: Students should submit their completed Calculating Vacation Costs worksheets for a grade.

 Supporting All Learners